Is This Abuse?

-- Threaten to use your immigration status against you?
+- Threaten to use the law or your immigration status against you?

 If you have questions about your relationship or if you have experienced any of the above, there is help and support available.
 Call LifeWire’s 24-Hour Helpline at 425-746-1940 to speak with an advocate today.